 When an office becomes part of the hospital, some insurance payors, such as Medicare, require us to split your claim into two parts for your office visits and services.
-These parts are mailed separately so patients may not receive them at the same time.
+If you receive your Explanation of Benefits (EOB) by mail, you may receive these parts in two separate mailings.
 One part will be for the professional or clinical fees from the visit and the other part will be for the facility fee.

 - Professional Fees will be billed by your physician group.
 This professional or clinical fee covers the time the physician has spent with you as a patient, along with the consultation and any medical advice that was provided during your visit.

-- Facility Fees will be billed by Riverside Regional Medical Center.
-This facility fee is the charge for administrative and other costs that are required to support the hospital-based clinic, including but not limited to office space, nursing staff, clerical support, and supplies.
+- Facility Fees will be billed by the Riverside hospital.
+This facility fee is the charge for administrative and other costs that are required to support the hospital-based clinic, including but not limited to office space, nursing staff, clerical support and supplies.

 Patient with other insurance types may not see any change in their billing.